 It also means there are people you can draw inspiration from in your niche.

 However, it is good to take a look at the competition before starting a blogging business around a specific topic – to make sure the competition is not too crazy.

 Still, I would rather blog about something I am passionate about, even if the competition is high, and it might take a longer time to see success.

 Blogging about something you are not passionate about, just because there’s less competition, is not a good idea.
 I have tried it.
 You will get tired of the topic fast and lose interest in growing your blog.

-With that said, how do we check if there’s crazy competition or not?
+With that said, how do we check if there’s a crazy competition or not?

 Again, go to Google, do a search for a few keywords related to your niche and then take a look at all the search results on the first page.